 Picture this: you’re heading to the pub to meet your friends after work.
 So far, so normal.
 But it’s party season, so why not dress like it?
 Even if you’re just going to your local, it takes very little effort to top corduroy trousers and a cable knit jumper with a velvet jacket.
 And make it one in a festive colour – not just because you can but because you should.
 Add a casually ruffled pocket square in a contrast colour and you’ve successfully made a few friendly pints feel like the party it should be at this time of year.

 Office do likely to be a more restrained affair?
 You can still bring the party without shocking senior leadership with your blatant disregard for the dress code.
-A flocked floral jacket adds touchable texture (lucky you) and will show up beautifully under soft lighting.
+A festive green jacket adds touchable texture (lucky you) and will show up beautifully under soft lighting.
 Style it with head-to-toe black so the look’s refined rather than flashy.
 Skip the tie and instead keep a couple of your collar buttons undone – this is the one time of year you’ve got your boss’s permission to literally loosen your collar, so use it.

 And finally, we reach all-out black tie.
 This is off-the-scale dressing up.
 If you’ve got this invitation – the Elton-John’s-Christmas-party-level invitation – you need the full works.
 It’s rare as men we get the chance to go for glamour, but that’s what you’re aiming for here.
-Start with a pin-sharp tuxedo, a dress shirt and patent Oxfords.
+Start with a pin-sharp tuxedo, a formal shirt and smart shoes, like patent Oxfords.
 Then dial up the drama.
 An oversized floppy bow tie feels straight out of golden-age Hollywood, while a double-breasted overcoat with peak lapels is unapologetically high-impact.